shaun-moate/nova/README.md

     ```

 ## Memory
-TODO -> adding mem keyword that will enable access to memory (** storing data to memory)
  - mem : pushes the address of the beginning of the memory allocation where you can write to and read from onto the stack
     ```python
     stack.append(mem)